 - The offender performed the § 750.520g Michigan assault with intent to commit criminal sexual penetration

-Using any form of force, coercion, brute force, or weapons to commit or having the intent to commit criminal conduct involving penetration will result in CSC 1st degree criminal charges, which is a felony punishable by imprisonment up to life.
+Using any form of force or coercion, brute force, or weapons to commit or having the intent to commit criminal conduct involving penetration will result in criminal sexual conduct 1st degree criminal charges, which is a felony punishable by imprisonment up to life.

 Even when penetration is absent, anyone accused of or charged with committing or attempting to commit assault with intent to commit criminal sexual conduct will face harsh punishment.